 GASB Statement No. 87, Leases, effective for reporting periods beginning after December 15, 2019, subsequently delayed until reporting periods beginning after December 15, 2020, increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-Under this Statement, a lesse is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
+Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
 Management is still evaluating the impact this statement will have on the financial statements.

 GASB Statement No. 91, Conduit Debt Obligations, effective for reporting periods beginning after December 15, 2020, subsequently delayed until reporting periods beginning after December 15, 2021, increases the usefulness of governments' financial statements by clarifying the existing definition of a conduit debt obligation; establishing that a conduit debt obligation is not a liability of the issuer; establishing standards for accounting and financial reporting of additional commitments and voluntary commitments extended by issuers and arrangements associated with conduit debt obligations; and improving required note disclosures.
+Management is still evaluating the impact this statement will have on the financial statements.